 3 Effective Prevention Methods!

-Now that we know why your dogs eat toilet paper, we need to prevent it.
-For most situations, your dog treats toilet paper eating as a hobby.
+Now that we know why your dogs eat toilet paper, we must prevent it.
+In most situations, your dog treats toilet paper eating as a hobby.
 They won’t stop until taught or you take preventative precautions.

 Here are some ideas to prevent your dog from eating toilet paper and messing up your house!